Greece · CocoVolare

 A country read between two seas

-Greece entered the curious traveller's imagination through the Acropolis and the Oia sunset, and never let go — because everything else demanded attention too.
+G reece entered the curious traveller's imagination through the Acropolis and the Oia sunset, and never let go · because everything else demanded attention too.
 Compared with Italy, Turkey or Croatia, Greece plays in a different league when it comes to island variety, world-class archaeology and the emotional connection between landscape, history and table.
-It is a destination that rewards curation: it doesn't work on autopilot or in a sealed package.
-It works when someone applies discernment — the right climate window, the islands in the right order, the right boutique hotels and an archaeologist guide who turns an hour on the Acropolis into a masterclass in classical Greece.
+It is a destination that rewards curation, far from autopilot and the sealed package.
+It works when someone applies discernment · the right climate window, the islands in the right order, the right boutique hotels and an archaeologist guide who turns an hour on the Acropolis into a masterclass in classical Greece.
 Done that way, Greece delivers the most memorable Mediterranean journey there is.

 Regions